 A train consists of one or more railway car units that are moved together along a fixed railway line.
 The train can be moved with its own power unit or external power unit.
 Trains are broadly known to carry passenger or freight traffic but sometimes it carries both in separate car unit.

-Trains are further categorised in a various group based on their use, track design, power system, etc.
+Trains are further categorised into various groups based on their use, track design, power system, etc.

-Electric Locomotive trains are one of the advance type trains of modern time.
-Almost all over the world, Electric trains are widely used almost all over the world for long-haul passenger trains, freight transit or for short commute via mass transit system or light transit system or high-speed trains like Bullet trains.
+Electric Locomotive trains are one of the advanced type trains of modern time.
+Almost all over the world, Electric trains are widely used almost all over the world for long-haul passenger trains, freight transit or short commutes via mass transit systems or light transit systems or high-speed trains like Bullet trains.

 Diesel Locomotive Trains are primarily driven by diesel engines.
 They are mainly used as freight trains to transit coal and goods car units.
 In recent times diesel locomotives are used in a combination with electric engines.

-Passenger inter-city trains transit to long distances and connects cities to cities.
-In European countries, these inert-city trains travel from countries to countries.
+Passenger inter-city trains transit to long distances and connects city to city.
+In European countries, these inert-city trains travel from country to country.

 High-speed Trains runs way faster than normal trains.
 Their rolling stocks and tracks are designed with much more precision for design speed, safety, etc. The track design of high-speed trains is directly related to the turning radii, that’s why high-speed tracks are designed with larger radii to minimise the Cant (super-elevation).

 High-speed trains generally run above 250 kph speed.
 Japanese high-speed trains are also known as Bullet Trains have the potential to run above 300kph speed.
 Recently the UK government has started building their high-speed train network connecting London to Birmingham, Manchester, Leeds, etc.